danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 For an individual unfamiliar with the data, the output could provide a quick overview.
 However, from a researcher's perspective, the output doesn't add anything novel to the existing understanding.
 It fails to provide insights that couldn't be quickly jotted down manually.
 Therefore, the utility of the approach is judged to be low to moderate.

+[INSERT TEXT]

 ### The simulated-though approach
 The simulated-thought approach used in the present study could be argued to have attained a deeper level analysis, but other key problems arose from the design of the prompt, particularly in the area of grouping strategy.
+[INSERT TEXT]

 #### Accuracy